grantharper/java-ocp/NOTES.md

 The Java Collections API assumes you are observing these rules

 It is common to multiply by prime numbers when combining multiple fields to help make the hashCode more unique

-You can define ambiguous methods (implement methods or use static variables from different interfaces with the same name), however, when you actually refer to them, you will get a compile-time exception.

 Enums
 Java's version of singleton class